Stress, anxiety, and learning to cope

 Dear Anxiously Awaiting,

 Physically, everyone responds to stressors in basically the same, predictable way.
 Emotionally and behaviorally, though, individuals respond in different ways.
-Emotional and behavioral responses to stress depend on a complex set of factors including temperament, health, life experiences, beliefs and ideas, and coping skills.
+These responses to stress depend on a complex set of factors including temperament, health, life experiences, beliefs and ideas, and coping skills.
 Some of these responses to stress may include anxiety, depression, fear, or crying.
-To cope with stress, some people talk, eat, drink, exercise, meditate, breathe deeply, and/or seek support from others.
+To cope with stress, try some of these tips:

-The first step to overcoming your anxiety is to be aware that it exists and to explore its sources.
-Sounds like you're on the right path to a less anxious college experience.
+The first step to overcoming your anxiety is being aware that it exists and exploring its sources.
+With these tips, hopefully you’ll be on the path to a less anxious college experience.